-In addition to the Units, we are registering 63,750,000 warrants to purchase one share of Common Stock (the "Series B Warrants") currently outstanding.
+In addition to the Units, we are registering 63,750,000 shares of Common Stock underlying warrants (the "Series B Warrant") currently outstanding.
 Each Series B Warrant has an exercise price per share equal to \$0.04 per share and will expire on the three-year anniversary of its original issuance date.
 The Purchaser is not permitted to exercise portion of the Series B Warrants that would result in the Purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% of our outstanding common stock following the consummation of this offering.

-We are also registering 63,750,000 warrants to purchase one share of Common Stock (the "Series C Warrants" and together with the Series A Warrants, Pre-funded Warrants and Series B Warrants, the "Warrants") that are currently outstanding.
+We are also registering 63,750,000 shares of Common Stock underlying warrants (the "Series C Warrants" and together with the Series A Warrants, Pre-funded Warrants and Series B Warrants, the "Warrants") that are currently outstanding.
 Each Series C Warrant has an exercise price per share equal to \$0.20 per share.
 The Purchaser is not permitted to exercise portion of the Series C Warrants that would result in the Purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% of our outstanding common stock following the consummation of this offering.
 The Series C Warrants are not permitted to be exercised until the Series B Warrants are fully exercised.

-There is no established public trading market for the Units and Warrants, and we do not expect a market to develop.
-Without an active trading market, the liquidity of the Units and Warrants will be limited.
-The actual offering price per Unit or Warrants will be negotiated between us and the Purchaser based on the trading of our common stock prior to the offering, among other things, and may be at a discount to the current market price.
+There is no established public trading market for the Warrants, and we do not expect a market to develop.
+Without an active trading market, the liquidity of the Warrants will be limited.
+The actual offering price per Warrants will be negotiated between us and the Purchaser based on the trading of our common stock prior to the offering, among other things, and may be at a discount to the current market price.
 Therefore, the assumed public offering price used throughout this prospectus may not be indicative of the final offering price.
 Our shares of Common Stock are currently quoted on the OTCQB market operated by the OTC Markets Group, Inc., or "OTCQB," under the ticker symbol "PPCB."
-On June 9, 2020 the closing price as reported on the OTCQB was \$0.0078 per share.
+On October 6, 2020 the closing price as reported on the OTCQB was \$0.0025 per share.
 This price will fluctuate based on the demand for our Common Stock.